Junior Eurovision Song Contest 2005: Detailed voting results

 Despite withdrawing at a late stage, Cyprus was still permitted to vote in the contest.

-When the British spokesperson based in the ITV2 studios in London, Vicky Gordon was about to give the UK televoting results, the scoreboard malfunctioned by showing all the scores compressed together, before the entire screen went black, only showing the EBU, VRT and RTBF logos, which meant that the computers had lost connection with the British broadcaster, although the spokesperson could still be heard.
-However, the results were announced as usual shortly afterwards.
+When the United Kingdom's spokesperson, Vicky Gordon, was about to give the country's televoting results, the scoreboard froze with all the scores compressed together, after which the screen went black with only the EBU, VRT and RTBF logos showing, which meant that the computers had lost connection with the British broadcaster ITV, although Gordon could still be heard.
+However, proceedings returned to normal shortly afterwards.